 Kennedy House is a designated provincial historic site, accessed north of the City of Winnipeg perimeter travelling on North Main Street (Highway 9).
 Google Maps will help the visitor easily locate the scenic property at 417 River Road, Rural Municipality of St. Andrews.

-Photographs and Text: Nadine Kampen / cookiebuxton
+Text and Images: Copyright Nadine Kampen / cookiebuxton

-Photograph location: Captain William Kennedy House Gardens, Manitoba River Road Provincial Park (August 2017)
+Photography Details: Captain William Kennedy House Gardens, Manitoba River Road Provincial Park (August 2017)